JimCodified/12factor/01_codebase.md

 * Clone the repo on [Github](https://github.com/dockersamples/example-voting-app.git)

-The update we've done is not linked with Docker, but we'll see in a next chapter that this will greatly help the integration of several components of the Docker ecosystem.
+Any updates we've done are not linked with Docker, but we'll see in a next chapter that this will greatly help the integration of several components of the Docker ecosystem.

 [Previous](00_application.md) - [Next](02_dependencies.md)